DiamondLightSource/pymalcolm/docs/arch/structure.rst

         string[]    tags       :opt // e.g. "widget:table"
-        bool        writeable  :opt // True if you can Put at the moment string      label      :opt // Short label if different to name string[]    headings   :opt // List of column headings if different to
+        bool        writeable  :opt // True if you can Put at the moment string      label      :opt // Short label if different to name
-                                    // element names

 It contains a structure of elements that describe the subelements that are allowed in the Table.